LoopKit/loopdocs/docs/faqs/FAQs.md

 ## How long does it take to build Loop?

-The answer is varied, but a few hours from start to finish, depending on where you are starting.
+The answer is varied, but a few hours from start to finish, depending on where you are starting and how comfortable you are with your computer.

-If you'd rather break it up into several days of shorter efforts, the advent calendar way of building Loop can be done like this:
+If you'd rather break it up into several shorter bits of effort, the `Build App` section is divided into convenient stopping points with Time Estimates for each step.
+You can do one or more steps depending on what kind of time you have available.

-Day 1 (15 minutes): Order a RileyLink from [GetRileyLink.org](https://getrileylink.org)</br></br>
-Day 2 (30 minutes or less): Update macOS and install Homebrew on your computer.</br></br>
-Day 3 (20 minutes): Get an Apple Developer account (wait for enrollment confirmation email)</br></br>
-Day 4 (1-2 hours): Download and setup Xcode (basically this step is one that you can walk away from since the download just chugs along while you go do other things) </br></br>
-Day 5 (50 minutes): Build Loop app using Xcode</br>

 ## Does Loop cost money?

 Yes, there are some costs, beyond the obvious costs of owning a pump and CGM.

 The [RileyLink kit](https://getrileylink.org/) costs $150.
 This is a one-time cost and many people still have their original RileyLinks from nearly 3 years ago running just fine.
-There is a [lipo battery](https://getrileylink.org/product/850lionbattery/) that may need to periodically be swapped out after a couple years of use, and that is approximately $15.
 I highly recommend purchasing two RileyLinks when financially feasible, to have one as a backup in case of accidental damage.

 The Apple Developer License can be done for free, however, you will have to rebuild your Loop app every 7 days.
 That could get very tedious.
 The $99 annual Apple developer program enrollment is an excellent investment.